MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/pass-related-embedded-canvas-app.md

      - The **Table name** property specifies the table that will provide the data to your embedded canvas app.
 It will be set to the table that you selected earlier.
          -  Even though this property appears changeable, changing it has no effect on the embedded canvas app.
 It is meant only to serve as a reference for you.
      -  The **View name** property specifies the view of the table that will be used to filter the data provided to your embedded canvas app.
 It will be set to the **Default View** you selected earlier.
          -  The data (fields and values) sent to the embedded canvas app at runtime are determined by this view.
-Only use fields in your canvas app that are included in the view or add them to the view if needed.
-Any fields that are not included in the view display as empty values at runtime.
+Only use columns in your canvas app that are included in the view or add them to the view if needed.
+Any columns that are not included in the view display as empty values at runtime.
          -  The filter criteria for a view are not used at authoring time.
 Therefore, the data that you see when authoring embedded canvas apps is not filtered, it is simply a list of top few records that you have access to.
 At runtime, the filter criteria for the view are applied as expected so users only see relevant data.
      -  The **App ID** property specifies the ID of the embedded canvas app.
 It is automatically generated and filled-in for you when the canvas app is created.
          - 	Notice that any change to the App ID value breaks the link from the model-driven form to the embedded canvas app.